HortonworksUniversity/Security_Labs/HDP-2.6-MITKDC.md

   - `sudo ambari-server setup --jdbc-db=mysql --jdbc-driver=/usr/share/java/mysql-connector-java.jar`
     - If the file is not present, it is available on RHEL/CentOS with: `sudo yum -y install mysql-connector-java`

-<---
-##### Install SolrCloud from HDPSearch for Audits (if not already installed)

 This should already be installed on your cluster.
 If not, refer to appendix [here](https://github.com/HortonworksUniversity/Security_Labs#install-solrcloud)

 ###### Setup Solr for Ranger audit

-- Starting HDP 2.5, if you have deployed Logsearch/Ambari Infra services, you can just use the embedded Solr for Ranger audits.
+- Starting HDP 2.5, if you have deployed Ambari Infra services, you can just use the embedded Solr for Ranger audits.
-  - Just make sure Logsearch is installed/started and proceed
+  - Just make sure Ambari Infra service is installed/started and proceed
   - **TODO**: add steps to install/configure Banana dashboard for Ranger Audits
---->

 ## Ranger install